Key points

 Culture sensitivity increases with blood volume.
 Recommended volume for aerobic culture:

-Additional investigations (e.g. serum electrolytes, glucose and venous blood gas) may be required based on the clinical presentation.
-Viral diagnostic studies are not routinely recommended to exclude a SBI.
+Additional investigations (e.g. serum electrolytes and glucose) may be required based on the clinical presentation.

 Full blood count and risk of SBI